smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   *	Add HTTP caching to enhance web page load performance;
   *	Preparation for penetration testing by an accredited third party; SQL injection testing.
 *	Provision and tuning of database services to the middleware and data loader.
 In particular ensure that partitioning is being used.

-3	Assist with porting to Microsoft SQL server
+3. Assist with porting to Microsoft SQL server.

-4	Information Governance module: complete database support as required by the middleware.
+4. Information Governance module: complete database support as required by the middleware.

-5	Build and revision control
+5. Build and revision control.

-6	Test harness:
+6. Test harness:
 *	Add tests for all triggers. errors and to exercise a range of study choices;
 *	Per test logging to separate files;
 *   Remove *rif40_test_runs_.number_test_cases_registered*;
 *	Add *rif40_test_harness.port_specific_test*; either: P (Postgres only) or: S (SQL Server only);
 *	Auto registering of error and trace messages.

-7	Additional RIF development tasks as required by Dr. Anna Hansell;
+7. Additional RIF development tasks as required by Dr. Anna Hansell;

 Bugs